SwedbankPay/developer.swedbankpay.com/checkout-v3/apple-pay-presentation.md

 ## Supported Devices

-Apple Pay will only be available on Apple devices like iPads, iPhones, Apple Watches, Apple Vision Pro and Mac models with a compatible iOS and browser.
-The easiest way to keep up with the devices currently supported is by [visiting Apple directly][apple-pay-support]{:target="_blank"}.
+Apple Pay is available on Apple devices like iPads, iPhones, Apple Watches, Apple Vision Pro and Mac models with a compatible iOS and browser.

+For other browsers than Safari, non-Apple devices or Apple devices which are too old to process Apple Pay transactions, a QR code will appear on-screen so the payment can be completed on a supported device.

+The easiest way to keep up with currently supported devices is by [visiting Apple directly][apple-pay-support]{:target="_blank"}.

 {% include iterator.html prev_href="/checkout-v3/"